-The report is relevant to enterprises across all industries globally that are evaluating providers of procure-to-pay (P2P) financial accounting outsourcing services and related technology and digital transformation services.

-In this report, ISG lays out the current market positioning of providers of P2P services in the global market and how partnerships with these providers can help finance leaders address key business challenges.
+The report is relevant to enterprises across all industries globally that are evaluating providers of financial planning & analysis (FP&A) outsourcing services, and related technology and digital transformation services.
+In this report, ISG lays out the current market positioning of providers of FP&A services in the global market and how partnerships with providers can help finance leaders address key business challenges.